MINISTERIAL STAFF

 REV. REGINALD & VENITA FREY

-Associate Pastor and Wife
+Pastor and Wife

 Rev. Reginald Frey served as the senior pastor of Emmanuel Missionary Baptist Church West for 15 years.
 Emmanuel Missionary Baptist Church West is located in Dayton, Ohio and serves the west side community.